Ergodic measures with infinite entropy: Open questions

-Nevertheless, the above phenomenon is not generic on a Cantor set $K$.
-On the one hand, there also exists homeomorphisms on $K$ with finite, and even zero, topological entropy.
-(Take for instance $f \in \mbox{Hom}(K)$ conjugated to the homeomorphism on the attractor of a Smale horseshoe, or to the attractor of the $C^1$- Denjoy example on the circle.)
+If the purpose were to prove that such homeomorphisms are generic in ${{\rm Hom}}(K)$, the answer is negative.
+On the one hand, there also exists homeomorphisms on $K$ with finite, and even zero, topological entropy, for example $f \in {{\rm Hom}}(K)$ conjugated to the homeomorphism on the attractor of a Smale horseshoe, or to the attractor of the $C^1$- Denjoy example on the circle.
 On the other hand, it is known that each homeomorphism on a Cantor set $K$ is topologically locally unique; i.e., it is conjugated to any of its small perturbations \cite{AGW}.
-Therefore, the topological entropy is locally constant in $\mbox{Hom}(K)$.
-We conclude that the homeomorphisms on the Cantor set $K$ with infinite metric entropy, that do exist, are not dense in $\hbox{Hom}(K)$; hence they are not generic.
+Therefore, the topological entropy is locally constant in ${{\rm Hom}}(K)$.
+We conclude that the homeomorphisms on the Cantor set $K$ with infinite metric entropy, that do exist, are not dense in $\hbox{{{\rm Hom}}}(K)$; hence they are not generic.